3mdeb/news-and-ideas/blog/content/post/2019-04-12-bit-bang-theory-with-rte.md

 What is Bit Banging?
 What it can be used for?
 Is it difficult to do?
 How to use OpenOCD tool with devices, that are not supported (like Orange Pi).
-Learn more and make Your work easier.
+Learn more and make Your work easier with RTE.

-OPTIONAL ending (may be based on post content):

 If you think we can help in improving the security of your firmware or you looking for someone who can boost your product by leveraging advanced features